Djong: Majapahit era

-In 1322 friar Odoric of Pordenone recorded that during his voyage from India to China he boarded a vessel of the zuncum type which carried at least 700 people, either sailors or merchants.

-Kidung Panji Wijayakrama-Rangga Lawe (compiled as early as 1334 AD) mentioned a nine-decked jong (jong sasangawangunan) during the war with the Mongols (1293 AD).
-It looked like a volcano because of its sparkling and flickering thundercloud decorations, its sails were painted red.
+In 1322 friar Odoric of Pordenone recorded that during his voyage from India to China he boarded a vessel of the zuncum type which carried at least 700 people, either sailors or merchants.Kidung Panji Wijayakrama-Rangga Lawe (compiled as early as 1334 AD) mentioned a nine-decked jong (jong sasangawangunan) during the war with the Mongols (1293 AD).
+It looked like a volcano because of its sparkling and flickering thundercloud decorations.
+Its sails were painted red.
 It carried 1000 people equipped with gandiwa (bow), bedil, shields, towok (javelin), kantar (long shield), and baju rantai (chainmail).

 The Majapahit Empire used jongs as its main source of naval power.
-It is unknown how many exactly the total number of jongs were used by Majapahit, but the largest number of jongs deployed in an expedition is about 400 jongs accompanied by uncountable malangbang and kelulus when Majapahit attacked Pasai.
-In the second largest military expedition, the invasion of Singapura in 1398, Majapahit deployed 300 jongs with no less than 200,000 men (more than 600 men in each jong).
+It is unknown how many exactly the total number of jongs were used by Majapahit, but the largest number of jongs deployed in an expedition was about 400, accompanied by uncountable malangbang and kelulus, when the Majapahit attacked Pasai.
+In the second largest military expedition, the invasion of Singapura in 1398, the Majapahit deployed 300 jongs with no fewer than 200,000 men (more than 600 men in each jong).Leyden, John (1821).
+Malay Annals: Translated from the Malay language.
+London: Longman, Hurst, Rees, Orme and Brown. p.
+86: "The bitara immediately fitted out 300 junks together with the vessels calúlús, pelang, and jongkong in numbers beyond calculation, and embarked on board of them two Cati of Javans (200,000).
+Then having set sail, they arrived at Singhapura, and immediately engaged in battle."
 Indonesian writer Pramoedya Ananta Toer argued that the largest Majapahit ships could carry 800–1000 men and were 50 depa (about 80–100 m) long.
 Modern calculation determined that the average jong used by Majapahit would be about 76.18–79.81 m LOA (69.26–72.55 m in deck length), carrying 600–700 men, with 1200–1400 tons deadweight and a displacement of 3333–3889 tons.
 The largest ones, carrying 1000 men, would be about 88.56 m LOA (80.51 m in deck length), with a deadweight of 2000 tons and a displacement of 5556 tons.
 A Balinese jong used by Bujangga Manik to travel from Bali to Blambangan was 8 depa (12.8–16 m) in width and 25 depa (40–50 m) in length.
 Among the smallest jong recorded, used by Chen Yanxiang to visit Korea, was 33-meter-long with an estimated capacity of 220 deadweight tons, with a crew of 121 people.